 The Working Group note that there were mixed responses to this question.

 A DNO respondent explained that they agree with the principles but they are unable to determine whether the proposed solution is the best way in which to approach the underlying issue.
 They believe that the issue this change seeks to resolve has not been quantified so it is difficult to justify the negative impact on cost-reflectivity.
-The proposed solution will not directly tackle the perceived underlying issue of allegedly high MA and/or supplier charges.
+The proposed solution will not directly tackle the perceived underlying issue of allegedly high MA and/or Supplier charges.

 The Working Group acknowledges that there is a loss of cost reflectivity; however, the amount of this loss is negligible given the comparatively low value of inter-distributor billing in respect of UMS connections to IDNO networks.

-The Working Group acknowledges that this CP will not fully address the issues identified for customers; however, the number of instances where customers are faced with additional MA and/or supplier charges will be significantly reduced with the implementation of this CP.
-It will only be fully addressed by a change to the Balancing and Settlement Code (BSC) that will allow customers to trade their entire inventory under a single MPAN.
+The Working Group acknowledges that this CP will not fully address the issues identified for Customers; however, the number of instances where Customers are faced with additional MA and/or Supplier charges will be significantly reduced with the implementation of this CP.
+It will only be fully addressed by a change to the Balancing and Settlement Code (BSC) that will allow Customers to trade their entire inventory under a single MPAN.
+However, this is outside the scope of this CP.

-A different DNO respondent does not agree with the principles and explain that they believe that allowing the customer to ‘pick and choose’ between options is not appropriate and creates additional complexity.
-As the CP currently stands, it would be difficult in future to readily determine the network level to which each UMS connection is connected
+A different DNO respondent does not agree with the principles and explain that they believe that allowing the Customer to ‘pick and choose’ between options is not appropriate and creates additional complexity.
+As the CP currently stands, it would be difficult in future to readily determine the network level to which each UMS connection is connected.

-The Working Group note that there is no change on the status quo as far as the customer is concerned, other than it would not be mandatory to have separate MPANs for their sites connected at different voltage levels; however, they could still request to have them separate if they choose.
-Therefore, the customer being able to pick and choose is not an option and the customer all the way DUoS tariff will not be affected.
+The Working Group note that there is no change on the status quo as far as the Customer is concerned, other than it would not be mandatory to have separate MPANs for their sites connected at different voltage levels; however, they could still request to have them separate if they chose to.
+Therefore, the Customer being able to pick and choose is not an option and the Customer’s all the way DUoS tariff will not be affected.

 The Working Group acknowledges that it will be difficult in the future to determine the boundary network level between DNOs and IDNOs for each UMS connection.
 However, this has no impact on the all the way tariff that is applied, even under the current arrangements.
-To note, currently all customer UMS connections are at LV.

 Question 3 – Do you have any comments on the proposed legal text?
 Provide supporting comments.